The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Asymptotic mass decomposition of minimizing sequences

-The aim of this chapter is to exploit the previous result about the asymptotic mass decomposition to obtain existence and some properties of isoperimetric regions for Riemannian manifolds with some GH-prescriptions at infinity, completing the proof of \cref{thm:MainRicNcGHIntro}.
-We also derive some rigidity properties for minimizing (for the perimeter) sequences of finite perimeter sets with fixed volume.
+The aim of this section is to exploit the previous result about the asymptotic mass decomposition to obtain existence of isoperimetric regions for Riemannian manifolds with some GH-prescriptions at infinity, completing the proof of \cref{thm:MainRicNcGHIntro}.